-The result would be green water as the water column will be overly nutrified which causes microalgae to multiply explosively.
+The result would be green aquarium water as the water column will be overly-nutrified.
+This causes microalgae to explosively multiply.

 Long story short, just put the granules in gel capsules before putting them in your fish tank.

-Whenever I bring Osmocote Plus up in a discussion about aquariums with live plants there is always someone to point out that it has a higher copper content.
+Anyway, whenever I bring Osmocote Plus up in a discussion about planted aquariums there is always someone to point out that it has a higher copper content.

-The 0.05% contents of copper, however, are not nearly enough to be dangerous for shrimp.
+The 0.05% contents of copper, however, are not nearly enough to be dangerous to shrimp.

-As I cited some sources above, copper only becomes toxic to any invertebrate if overdosed.
+As I cite some sources in the fertilizing guide below, copper only becomes toxic to invertebrates if overdosed.

-From where I sit, Osmocote Plus is the best fertilizer option for people who do not mind a bit of super simple DIY in return of a never-ending, low-maintenance supply of quality food for their aquarium plants.
+Finally, in my experience Osmocote Plus is the best fertilizing option for people who do not mind a bit of super simple DIY in return of a never-ending, low-maintenance supply of quality plant food for their aquariums.

-If you’re one of those people and aim for healthy plant growth in both low or high tech aquariums then I 100% recommend this product for you.Advantages:
+If you’re one of those people and aim for healthy plant growth in both low or high tech aquariums then I 100% recommend this product for your needs.Advantages:

 - The slow-release mode enables the nutrients to last 6 months on average.